near/community/meetings/transaction-runtime-wg.md

 * Standalone execution;
 * Fees, refunds, gas price and conversion of tokens to gas, economics

+## 30.07.2020

+- Zeropool PR for private TX
+- Bowen discovered potential invalid state transitions on different machines
+- Discussion on Congestion with delayed receipts.

 ## 23.07.2020

 * Zeropool PR for private TXs.